WesScivetti/English-Little-Prince-SNACS/README.md

 - older versions of the data can be found in the legacy folder
 - The `# text = ...` field is derived from tokens and does not reflect original whitespace
 - Syntactic parses, POS tags, morphological features, and lemmas are from Stanza version 1.10.1
-- One sentence (Sentence 35) was removed from earlier versions of the raw data.
-The new token count (21381) reflects its inclusion.
-LPP token count on Xposition may be slightly off based on this sentence's exclusion.
-No SNACS targets were present in the sentence, and so usages andn frequencies of all adpositions are unchanged.

 # Changelog